Abnaxos/meldioc/docs/building-blocks.md

 ### More About Setup Methods

-Setup methods are called very during initialisation. **They must not instantiate any provisions**.
-It's too early for that.
+Setup methods are called very early during initialisation. **They must not instantiate any provisions**, it's too early for that.
 As the above example shows, you might e.g. lose some contributions.
 The generated code currently does not check this, but it might in the future.

 Preferably, they should fail early with an exception if something's wrong.
 They can also throw checked exceptions.
 Checked exceptions will be declared